-I found that the best leaders were people who helped you build a resume.
+I've been lucky to learn from some incredible leaders, and I've found that the best of the best were people who helped you build a resume.
 They weren't worried about whether you'd fly past them.
-Most bad bosses I had tried to keep me from growing.
-Each of these gurus would like nothing better than for you to take what you've learned from them, apply it, and then add your own spin.
+Most bad bosses in my career tried to keep me from growing, but the best took it upon themselves to help me shine.